TheCDC/LightFX/README.md

 ##Intro:
 Welcome to LightFX, a hardware and software solution for making Windows or Linux system audio control RGB leds!
 The hardware is composed of an Arduino microcontroller connected to a strip of WS28* "Neopixel" addressable RBG LEDs.
 The software is a sound analysis program and separate web interface both written in Python.
+This readme assumes the user is already knowledgeable in finding and installing Python libraries on their system.

 ##Software Dependencies: